 Neurologic facilitation of individual muscles.
 You will notice during the appointment that some muscles feel stronger than others.

-The muscles that feel weak are not firing properly for one of the many reasons (refer to question above for more information)
+The muscles that feel weak are not firing properly due to structural, chemical or emotional imbalances.

 The facilitation or inhibition (strength/weakness) of muscles are balanced using:

 Myofascial release, trigger point therapy, movement re-patterning, cranial sacral therapy and/or chiropractic manipulation to allow your body to establish balance.